Zip Codes: 90026, 90012, 90031, 90039

 With its history as one of the earliest Los Angeles suburbs, it stands to reason that the area contains some historically and architecturally significant homes.
 And it does.

 Sessions House - 1330 Carroll Ave.
 1888 Joseph Cather Newsome

-Among the string of Queene Anne homes on Carroll Avenue, the residence designed for dairyman Charles Sessions stands out thanks to the elaborate and unusual Chinese and Moorish features in its design, including the “moongate” opening on the second floor balcony.
+Among the string of Queene Anne homes on Carroll Avenue, (see photo carousel on home page) the residence designed for dairyman Charles Sessions stands out thanks to the elaborate and unusual Chinese and Moorish features in its design, including the “moongate” opening on the second floor balcony.

 Weller House - 824 East Kensington Rd.
 1894

 Just as elegant and magical as the homes along Carroll, the Weller house carries the dual distinction of a larger than average front yard, and having been moved 3000 feet from its original location.
 It was built by Zachariah Weller, a hardware businessman turned oilman.
 Tired of oil wells in his yard (literally), Wells sent the family to Catalina Island for a brief vacation and when they returned, they found he’d moved the house.

 Southhall House - 1855 Park Dr. 1938 Rudolf Schindler

 Built on a steep lot next to Elysian Park is a home designed by Schindler in the middle of his career for Mildred Southall, a composer and music teacher.
 The house served the dual purpose of home and studio and included a living room that's large enough to comfortably accommodate two grand pianos.

 Ross House – 2123 Valentine St. 1938 Rafael Soriano

 This two story glass and stucco home, designed in the International Style is considered to be one of Soriano’s best and certainly among the most architecturally significant homes in Echo Park.
 It later became the residence of renowned movie art director Albert Nozaki.
 It was most recently sold in 2007.